 King John would continue his fight against Philip II, but with much less success.
 Unlike Richard I, John was not a warrior.
 In April 1202, Philip once more invaded English held lands.
 Philip would see a new level of success in capturing Angevin territory that he hadn’t previously.
 Not only was he gaining control of Angevin lands, but he wasn’t facing much English resistance.
 This was partially due to Philip’s ability as a military commander and the internal issues John was facing in England.

 As England struggled to find success against France, John was alienating his nobles.
 Hoping to take advantage of John’s unpopularity, Philip II and his son, Prince Louis, continued to attack Angevin territory.
 John made one last effort to push back the invading French forces.
-He gathered all his allies and attacked.
+Alongside his ally, Holy Roman Emperor Otto IV, the two men launched a joint attack.
 This coalition was ultimately defeated at the Battle of Bouvines on July 27th, 1214.
 With this crippling loss, the Angevin Empire finally collapsed.

 With the lands reclaimed from the fall of the Angevin Empire, Philip II was now firmly in control of France.
 Philip focused on strengthening the monarchy’s power, maintaining control over his nobles, and urban development.
 His son, Prince Louis, would go on to invade England to overthrow the vulnerable John.
 Louis almost became king.
 However, after the death of John on October 9th, 1216, English nobles would turn against him.